Google buys game developer Typhoon Studios – TechCrunch

 The studio will be joining a Stadia team in Canada led by former Ubisoft exec Sébastien Puel.

 Google has been pretty vocal about its internal development efforts, including Stadia Studios led by former EA exec Jade Raymond.
-In an interview with Gamesindustry.biz earlier, the exec detailed that Google was hoping to build out multiple first-party studios to release content on the platform.
+In an interview with Gamesindustry.biz, the exec detailed that Google was hoping to build out multiple first-party studios to release content on the platform.

 “We have a plan that includes building out a few different first-party studios, and also building up the publishing org to ship exclusive content created by indie devs and other external partners,” Raymond told the publication.